-You can download a menu for the Summer term here.
+You can download a menu for the Autumn term here.

 Hot meals are delivered fresh each day and are cooked in the kitchen at Poole Grammar School.

-Please find attached allergy matrix sheets for the spring term;
+Please find attached allergy matrix sheets for the Autumn term;

 Pupil Premium and Free School Meals